 White spots, or enamel hypoplasia, can occur on your teeth due to several internal or external reasons, including medications, diet, orthodontic treatment, and more.
 Though there are a few common reasons, it’s best to consult a dentist who can explain the cause of your particular case.

 If children intake large amounts of fluoride during the process of teeth formation, fluorosis can occur.
 Sources of fluoride can include fluoridated water, fluoride supplements, and swallowing toothpaste or mouthwash rich in fluoride elements.

-Although fluoride is very important for the formation of strong tooth enamel and protection from tooth decay, it can also be detrimental if taken in large quantities.
-It can also cause enamel discoloration, which often leads to chalk-white teeth.
+Although fluoride is very important for the formation of strong tooth enamel and protection from tooth decay, it can be detrimental if taken in large quantities.
+It can also cause enamel discolouration, which often leads to chalk-white teeth.